ericdow/topfun/README.md

 libfreetype6-dev

-Assimp is used to load meshes.
+Assimp is used to load meshes and must be built yourself.
 Make sure to add -fPIC to C/C++ flags in CMake when compiling it.